Here are some of the main things to consider with estate planning and IHT.

 Reducing your Inheritance Tax with Trusts

 Trusts are legal arrangements that allow you to transfer ownership of your assets to someone else (the trustee), who will manage them for the benefit of your beneficiaries.
-Assets placed in a trust at least seven years before your death may be exempt from Inheritance Tax.
+Assets placed in a trust at least seven years before your death may be exempt from IHT.
 Certain trusts also allow you to continue using your assets while reducing your taxable estate.

 Find out more on The Pension Confident Podcast